ARTS-Laboratory/Smart-Penetrometer-with-Edge-Computing-and-Intelligent-Embedded-Systems/hardware_design/V0.4/README.md

 # V0.4

-1. CAD
+## CAD
-  a.
-Housing
+### 1. Housing
-      i.
-Extended lenght of housing frame by 10mm. ii.
-Increased diameter of housing frame by 0.10mm. iii.
-Added slot for single cell battery. iv.
-Changed dimensions of PCB slot for new PCB.
+1. Extended lenght of housing frame by 10mm.
+2. Increased diameter of housing frame by 0.10mm.
+3. Added slot for single cell battery.
+4. Changed dimensions of PCB slot for new PCB.
-  b.
-Housing part 2
+### 2. Housing part 2
-     i.
-Increased diameter of housing part 2 frame by 0.10mm. ii.
-Enlarged TDS sensor slot by 0.5mm.
+1. Increased diameter of housing part 2 frame by 0.10mm.
+2. Enlarged TDS sensor slot by 0.5mm.
-  c.
-Cap
+### 3. Cap
-     i.
-Increased diameter of cap by 0.10mm. ii.
-Designed 2 holes for solar cell power wires to go through.
+1. Increased diameter of cap by 0.10mm.
+2. Designed 2 holes for solar cell power wires to go through.
-2. PCB
+## PCB
-  a. added solar cell and power management
+### 1. added solar cell and power management